miskwattad02/Flox-personal-finance/README.md

-# Flox-personal-finance
+# Floxy-personal-finance
 Designed interactive prototypes and end-to-end UX and conducted usability tests and collaborated to improve UX flow and UI clarity.
-# Flox – Finance & Asset Manager
+# Floxy – Finance & Asset Manager

 A team project for a personal finance and asset management app designed in Figma.